 Measures Against Financial Crimes

 With the development of technology, methods of combating financial crimes are developing.
-With the developing Regtech sector in recent years, solutions to combat financial crimes have increased.
+With the developing RegTech sector in recent years, solutions to combat financial crimes have increased.
 AML solutions, developed with artificial intelligence and machine learning methods, enable the detection and prevention of financial crimes.
-The use of AML solutions is increasing year by year because manual control methods are dysfunctional and waste a lot of time.
+AML solutions are increasing year by year because manual control methods are dysfunctional and waste a lot of time.